 - All forces are equal (mechanical equilibrium) - Temperatures are equal (no net heat flow) - Chemical potentials are equal (no net particle flow)

 We'll isolate a subsystem, containing a large number of particles fig. 7.2.
+When we think about Fermions we have to respect the

 Figure 7.2: A subsystem to and from which particle motion is allowed.